Ondre Kulam: Production

 The film was produced and directed by N. Krishnaswamy.
-Sathasiva Brahmam wrote the story while the dialogues were penned by S. D. Sundharam, V. Seetharaman and Ku.
+Sathasiva Brahmam wrote the story while the dialogues were written by S. D. Sundharam, V. Seetharaman and Ku.
 Sa.
 Krishnamoorthy.
 Balu was in charge of Cinematography while the editing was done by M.S.
 Parthasarathy.
 Art direction was K. R. Sarma and the still photography was done by S. V. Gopal Rao.